henkmuller/sw_usb_audio/examples/AN01008_UAC_with_DSP/doc/rst/UAC_with_DSP.rst

 at any point but compuing new samples from the initialised state is pointless so it is recommended that each thread starts at the point of exchanging data with other threads.
-This ensures that the threads are primed for teh samples from input interfaces as soon as they become available.
+This ensures that the threads are primed for the samples from input interfaces as soon as they become available.

-Deadlock --------

 When designing a multi-threaded application with communication between the threads, care is required to avoid creating a deadlock which can arise from a dependency loop from data, code or limited resources.

-A pipelined DSP system behaves in a similar way to a synchronous hardware implementation where combinatorial logic determines the next state of each bank of registers while the update of the registers communicates the new stae to the other combinatorial blocks after the edge of the synchronous clock.
-Since the updates that are communicated between threads are functions of the previous timestep's values, there is no data dependency to cause a deadlock in the communication.

-The channels that support communication between threads in an xcore are blocking but the channel ends at the destination provide some buffering.
-If every transaction initiates by sending a request token to the destination, blocking is avoided eliminating resource deadlocking.
-The request token communication is built in to the communication code examples used for building DSP pipelines on the xcore.
+Data dependencies are avoided in that we, like in hardware, compute an output state based on an input state.
+Given an input state, we perform a series of DSP functions until the final function yields the output state.
+There are no data dependencies.

+The channels that support communication between threads in an xcore are lossless and therefore block.
 When a communication takes place over a channel between two threads, the code execution of the threads aligns around the data transfer but the ordering of communication in each thread must follow the correct order to avoid deadlock.

-Since we have ensured that the resource availability is not blocking and that there is no data dependency, we are free to choose the ordering of the transactions between the threads and code them appropriately.

-Communication scheduling ++++++++++++++++++++++++

 In each sample synchronous sub-system, data is exchanged between threads once per sample and we are free to choose the ordering that maximises